Add a Property

 Liens and Encumbrances

-Properties with existing liens can be on-ramped, but these affect the confidence score and may restrict certain features:
+Properties with existing liens can still be added, but these affect the confidence score and may restrict certain features:

 Encumbrance TypeImpact